 to the Square through the southern entrance because the northern

 entrance is blocked by the Iverskaya Chapel.

 This chapel has a stormy history.
 It was destroyed by the communists in 1931.
 The purpose was to make a way for the military units to enter the Red Square through both south and north entrances.
-This 1945 video shows the Russian military vehicles entering the Square from both entrances.
+This video shows the Russian tanks entering the Square from both entrances.
 In 1995, this Chapel was reconstructed.
 Too bad, only the southern entrance is available for the troops.